 Required: Whitbourne, S.K., Whitbourne, S.B., & Konnert, C. (2015).
 Adult Development & Aging: Biopsychosocial Perspectives.
 Canadian Edition.
-This text was selected for this course because for it is of high quality, price, and Canadian perspective.
 Please note: Lectures and exams are based upon the Canadian Edition.
 Information presented in American editions may differ significantly.

-From time to time, this text may be supplemented by other readings or videos to facilitate your understanding of the course materials.
+This text may be occasionally supplemented by other readings or videos to facilitate your understanding of the course materials.
 Please attend class and check Canvas to obtain more information about these additional readings and videos.